Program Director Spotlight: Jennifer O’Neil, MSW, LCSW – Social Work Program

 What do UNE Online MSW graduates go on to do after completing the program?

 Our students go right into multiple kinds of social work after graduation – some become clinical social workers and either go into case management, working directly with clients or into 1:1 therapy work or group work.
 Some become macro- or community social workers, either working in policy areas or for the non-clinical side of a human service agency.
 Other students may go on to work for the government in many different capacities including research or think tank type organizations.
-We also have students who take advantage of our integrated track who may work on both the clinical and community side of things.
+We also have students who may work on both the clinical and community side of things.

 How do you feel that you prepare your students for life after graduation?